microelly2/Animation/README.md

-Animation Toolkit for FreeCAD
+#Animation Toolkit for FreeCAD

 This Workbench can be used to create sequences of pictures.

-It is still under construction
+It is still under construction - all contributions welcomed ..

-Linux Installation Instructions
+#Linux Installation Instructions

 To use this workbench clone this git repository under your FreeCAD MyScripts directory.
 On a Linux Debian based system such as Ubuntu, installation can be done through BASH as follows